 Alison Bergblom Johnson (she/her) Sign up for a Consultation

-“I can help artists dream big and then attend to the details (event planning, proposal and application writing, marketing and promotion, creating partnerships) that make such dreams feasible.
-As an artist with disabilities whose work and arts organizing often centers people with disabilities I’m equipped to help other artists navigate access and accommodation needs in addition to career planning.”
+“I can advise artists on dreaming big and then attend to the details (event planning, proposal and application writing, marketing and promotion, creating partnerships) that make such dreams feasible.
+As a disabled artist whose work and arts organizing often centers people with disabilities I’m equipped to help other artists navigate access and accommodation needs in addition to career planning.”

-Skills: Literature, storytelling and performance, public relations, teaching artist, collaborating with community care and art organizations (small, grassroots endeavors and very large, established institutions), public speaking, artists with disabilities.
+Skills: Literature, storytelling and performance, public relations, teaching artists, collaborating with community care and art organizations (small, grassroots endeavors and very large, established institutions), public speaking, artists with disabilities, artists in emergencies, crowdfunding.

-Bio: Alison Bergblom Johnson is an artist whose work explores disability, identity, and joy.
-She collaborates with numerous community care and art organizations (some examples: Fresh Eye Gallery, Strike Theater, the Wilder Foundation, Springboard for the Arts, and the Walker Art Center).
-As part of Mixed Blood Theatre’s 12x12 project she created a theater piece with other people with disabilities about disabled lives.
-She speaks about disability justice and the arts.
-Her collage, storytelling and essays often approach taboo topics (disability, sexuality) in nonthreatening, inclusive ways.
-Visit her website at alisonbergblomjohnson.com and read more about Alison on Creative Exchange.
+Bio: Alison Bergblom Johnson is an artist whose work explores disability and joy.
+She collaborates with numerous community care and art organizations (some examples: Fresh Eye Gallery, Strike Theater, the Loft Literary Center, Springboard for the Arts, and the Walker Art Center).
+With Mixed Blood Theatre she created a theater piece with other people with disabilities about disabled lives.
+Her collage, storytelling and essays often approach taboo topics (disability, sexuality) in inclusive ways.
+Visit her website at alisonbergblomjohnson.com

-“I can help artists navigate traditional publishing and self-publishing pathways; design workflows, productivity, and time management systems; uncover, track, and analyze business metrics; organize physical spaces, including desks and studios; create content calendars for websites and social media platforms; design and execute brand strategy; write and edit artist statements, grant applications, and other kinds of copy.”
+“I advise artists on navigating traditional publishing and self-publishing pathways; design workflows, productivity, and time management systems; uncover, track, and analyze business metrics; organize physical spaces, including desks and studios; create content calendars for websites and social media platforms; design and execute brand strategy; write and edit artist statements, grant applications, and other kinds of copy.”

 Skills: Publishing, productivity, organization, brand strategy, artist statements, and grant applications.

-Bio: Anitra Budd is an experienced freelance editor, copywriter, educator, and public speaker whose clients include Fortune 500 corporations, literary publishers, marketing agencies, universities, and local and national magazines.
-She currently teaches editing for MFA students at the University of Nevada - Reno and has taught undergrad students at Macalester College and the University of Minnesota.
-Over the course of her career, she has presented on publishing and editing topics at a variety of venues, including SUNY–Binghamton, Hamline University, the Midwest Independent Booksellers Association, and the Minnesota Book Publishers Roundtable at Open Book, and has made guest appearances on MPR News with Kerri Miller.
+Bio: Anitra Budd is an experienced freelance editor, copywriter, consultant, and public speaker whose clients include Fortune 500 corporations, literary publishers, marketing agencies, universities, and local and national magazines.
+Over the course of her career, she’s presented workshops on publishing, editing, and organization for artists at a variety of venues.
 She holds BA and MA degrees from the University of Minnesota.
-Visit her website at www.anitrabudd.com.
+Visit her website at www.colfax wordsmiths.com.

-"I can help artists general career planning, goal setting, and grant-writing.
+"I advise artists on general career planning, goal setting, and grant-writing.
 I can also help those working on documentary film, community-engaged art, and/or those interested in Latin American Cinema, Third Cinema, and Essay Film."

 Bio: Cecilia Cornejo is a Chilean-born documentary filmmaker, artist, and teacher based in Northfield, Minnesota.
 Known for placing community members at the center of the creative process, she uses a range of approaches and production methodologies to engage them as active participants and co-creators of meaning.
 Locally rooted yet globally minded, her work examines notions of belonging and the immigrant experience while exploring the traces of historical trauma on people and places.
 Cecilia is an inaugural recipient of the 2020 McKnight Fellowship for Community-Engaged Artists and has received support from the Minnesota State Arts Board, the National Association of Latino Arts and Culture (NALAC), the Jerome Foundation, and the Southeastern Minnesota Arts Council.
 She teaches in the Cinema and Media Studies department at Carleton College.
 Visit her website at http://thewanderinghouse.com/ and read more about Cecilia on Creative Exchange.